Chris-tech15/laravel-gemini/README.md

 - For large media (video) prefer long-running `predictLongRunning` models and rely on `save()` to poll and download final asset.
 - Use `safetySettings` from config for content filtering.
 You can override per-request.
 - When uploading user-supplied files, validate MIME type and size before calling `Gemini::files()->upload`.
+- For caching, use TTL wisely to avoid expired caches; always check expiration in responses.

 ---